DjFix/studioone_functions/README.md

 Returns a fader level in dB.
 Example: getFader(channel[i]);

 - **setFader** (channel _[object]_, level _[integer]_)</br>
-Sets a fader to a specific dB value.
+Sets a fader to a specific dB value.  -144 to +10

 - **setMasterFader** (level _[integer]_)</br>
 Sets the master bus fader to a specific dB value. </br>Example: setMasterFader( -10.5);